Faster Algorithms for Growing Prioritized Disks and Rectangles: Quadtree-based approach

-Now we show how to improve the running time by using a \emph{compressed quadtree}.
-Let $\quadtree$ be the (usual) quadtree for the $n$ disk centers.
-The tree $\quadtree$ is obtained as in the previous section, but now we stop subdividing a square once it does not contain any more disk centers.
+We begin with the formal definition of the compressed quadtree.
+Let $\quadtree$ be the (uncompressed) quadtree for the $n$ disk centers, as in Section~\ref{sec:uncomp}.
 We describe how to obtain the compressed quadtree $\cquadtree$ from $\quadtree$.
-A node $\nu$ in $\quadtree$ is \emph{empty} if $b(v)$ does not contain a disk-center, and \emph{non-empty} otherwise.
+A node $\nu$ in $\quadtree$ is \emph{empty} if $b(\nu)$ does not contain a disk-center, and \emph{non-empty} otherwise.
 A \emph{singular path} $\sigma$ in $\quadtree$ is a path $\nu_1, \nu_2, \dots, \nu_k$ of nodes such that (i) $\nu_k$ is a non-empty leaf or has at least two non-empty children; and (ii) for $i = 1, \dots, k-1$, the node $\nu_{i+1}$ is the only non-empty child of $\nu_i$.
 We call $\sigma$ \emph{maximal} if it cannot be extended by the parent of $\nu_1$ (either because $\nu_1$ is the root or because $p(\nu_1)$ has two non-empty children).
 For each maximal singular path $\sigma = \nu_1, \dots, \nu_k$ in $\quadtree$, we remove from $\quadtree$ all proper descendants of $\nu_1$ that are not descendants of $\nu_k$, together with their incident edges.
 Then, we add a new \emph{compressed edge} between $\nu_1$ and $\nu_k$.
 The resulting tree $\cquadtree$ has $O(n)$ nodes.
-Each internal node has $1$ or $4$ children.
-There are algorithms that can compute $\cquadtree$ in $O(n\log n)$ time~\cite{Sariel}.
-For simplicity, we assume that each disk center $p_i$ is a node of size zero, connected to the leaf of $\cquadtree$ containing $p_i$ by a compressed edge.
-A node $\nu$ from $\quadtree$ may appear as a node in $\cquadtree$ or not.
-We let $\pi(\nu)$ be the lowest ancestor node and $\sigma(\nu)$ the highest descendant node (in both cases including $\nu$) of $\nu$ in $\quadtree$ that appears also in $\cquadtree$.
+Each internal node has one or four children.\footnote{According to our definition, the compressed quadtree may contain empty leaves, namely empty leaves that are children of nodes with at least two non-empty children.
+This empty leaves do not belong to any singular path.} See Figure~\ref{fig:cquadtree} (right) for an illustration.
+There are algorithms to compute $\cquadtree$ in $O(n\log n)$ time and $O(n)$ space (see, e.g. Har-Peled's book~\cite[Theorem~2.9]{Sariel} or Buchin~\etal for a version that does not need the floor function~\cite[Appendix~A]{BuchinLoMoMu11}).